Munawwar/flowjs/README.md

 ##### How the example works:

 Step 1:
-You are given a fl object that has API to continue to next task (fl.next()) or do some parallel async operations and then continue to next task.
+You are given a control object (`ctl`) that has API to continue to next task (ctl.next()) or do some parallel async operations and then continue to next task.

-In Task 2 above, fl.parallel is used, which gives a callback to be called once an async operation completes.
+In Task 2 above, ctl.parallel is used, which gives a callback to be called once an async operation completes.
 The results/errors are passed through this callback so that the next task in the list gets them as it's input.
 Once all the async operations complete and all the callbacks are called, flow.js automatically executes the next task (which is "Task 3" in the example above). which get an array of results and an array of errors.